SupurCalvinHiggins/212-fall-2015/assignments/ha-12/readme.md

 If the problem asks for a single integer, provide your answer as a single integer without whitespace.
 For example, `10`.

-If the problem asks for a comma-delimited list of integers, provide your answer as a comma-delimited list without whitespace.
+If the problem asks for a list of integers, provide your answer as a comma-delimited list without whitespace.
 For example, `3,1,4,0,12`.

-TODO
+If the problem asks for adjacency list format, provide your answer as a nested list without whitespace.
+For example, `[[1],[],[0,2]]`.

+If the problem asks for adjacency matrix format, provide your answer as a nested list without whitespace.
+For example, `[[0,0,1],[0,0,0],[1,0,1]]`.

 ## Confirmation